sciZer0/7/c/README.md

 --
 --

 ## 2.8.
-New Concept of Work and New Concept of Energy
+New Concept of Force or Work

-The magnitude of Force means the amount of Energy (resource/effort) that Organism is putting into the pushing for a second
+The magnitude of Force means the amountof Energy (resource/effort) that Organism is putting into the pushing for a second

-The magnitude of Work means the amount of Energy (resource/effort) that Organism is putting into the pushing for a certain number of seconds.
+In turn, the magnitude of Work just means the amount of Energy (resource/effort) that Organism is putting into the pushing either for a second or for a certain number of seconds.

 --